jsanderson104/kubernetes/README.md

   * <b> Kube-Proxy </b>              --> The broker of incoming/outgoing operations to the Control-plane API
   * <b> Kubelet </b>                 --> <b>Forgot.... where's my book again.
 It interacts with the CRI for some reason???</b>
   * <b> Flannel CNI </b>             --> This is what enables PODs to talk to other PODs on different nodes.
 We supply the CIDR for this in the variables.
   * <b> MetalLB LoadBalancer </b>    --> This is what uses the LAN IP range and brokers traffic into the services of the Kubernetes cluster.
-Otherwise, our K8S applications could never been seen outside the cluster.
   * <b> Control-Plane </b>           --> This is the brains of the operation -aka- "master" nodes.
   * <b> CoreDNS </b>                 --> This is what allows a pod to talk to another pod on the same or a different host by container name via POD NET
   * <b> HeadLamp </b>                --> This isn't necessary for the Kubernetes Cluster to function at all.
 This is just a handy addon that gives us a Web Interface to manage/monitor the Cluster with.